 And hey, this is just one example of a rum infusion.
 There are dozens if not hundreds of other possibilities and flavor combinations out there, both light and fruity or heavy and spicy.
 All of which can be made in the same simple way is this little crowd pleaser… The sky’s the limit!
 What’s next?
 You tell me!

-- Picked leaves of 6-7 sprigs of mint about two large handfuls
+- 6-7 sprigs of mint about two large handfuls

-- About four tablespoons of confectioner's sugar or simple syrup
+- 4 tablespoons confectioner's sugar or simple syrup

 - Combine zest, mint leaves and rum in a mason jar or other glass container.

 - Shake well to combine and leave to infuse in a cold dark place for about five days.

 - GIve glass a gentle shake or a stir once a day during the infusion period.

 - After five days, strain contents of jar into another vessel, making sure to squeeze every drop out of the mint.